mrcavalcanti/mosaicoo/docs/sources/developers/plugins/development-with-local-grafana.md

    yarn watch
    ```

-2. Start Grafana backend and frontend:
+2. Start Mosaicoo backend and frontend:

-   2.1 For a local copy of Grafana, go to the directory with Grafana source code and run:
+   2.1 For a local copy of Grafana, go to the directory with Mosaicoo source code and run:

    ```bash
    make run